 Join over 10 million users

-Although a certain level of employee turnover is expected in any organization, however, high rates of employee churn can be a costly affair.
-Employee onboarding, hiring, training, and development require a financial outlay and a new hire may not be immediately effective in terms of bringing in profits.
+Although a certain level of employee turnover is normal in any organization, however, high rates of employee churn can be a costly affair.
+Employee onboarding, hiring, training, and development require a financial outlay, and a new hire may not be immediately effective in terms of bringing in profits.
 You have to give them a certain amount of time to learn, adjust, and start contributing.

-Employee churn is usually expressed as employee churn rate.
-It is calculated as the percentage of employees leaving an organization at a certain period of time divided by the total number of employees in the organization during that period of time.
+Employee churn rate is calculated as the percentage of employees leaving an organization at a certain period divided by the total number of employees in the organization during that period.

-Let’s say in a particular month 4 employees quit the organization and there are a total of 200 employees in that organization then their monthly churn rate can be calculated as:
+Let’s say in a particular month, four employees quit the organization, and there are a total of 200 employees in that organization then their monthly churn rate can be calculated as: